digitalrebar/provision/doc/integrations/ansible.rst

   * RS_ANSIBLE will filter machines for the matching Ansible [default "all_machines" disables filter]
   * RS_HOST_ADDRESS see below
   * RS_ANSIBLE_USER see below
-  * RS_ANSIBLE_PARENT is used to define the parameter that flags Profiles as Group parents [default "ansible/children"]

 Ansible Dynamic Inventory from Digital Rebar Provision
 ------------------------------------------------------